zakkolar/io.zak/_posts/2019-04-14-scratch-blocks-generator.md

 {% endscratchblocks %}

 ## G Suite add-ons
-If you’re planning to make Scratch materials in Google Docs or Slides, I’ve created two add-ons that you can use to generate blocks directly in those apps without having to go to the Scratch Blocks website.
+If you’re planning to make Scratch materials in Google Docs or Slides, I used Tim Radvan's generator to create two add-ons that you can use to generate blocks directly in those apps.
 To use them, follow these steps:

 1. Make a copy of the document you want:
 	- [Google Docs Scratch Blocks Template](https://drive.google.com/open?id=16LcvkF80wkyo6qum8t-NkkVKb9cU4567y5zI-88Q9Zc)